scottlamb/moonfire-nvr/guide/secure.md

    * redirect all `http` traffic to `https`
    * proxy `https` traffic to Moonfire NVR
-   * add a `X-Real-IP` header with the original IP address
+   * when proxying, add a `X-Real-IP` header with the original IP address
-   * add a `X-Forwarded-Proto` header with the original protocol (which should be `https` if you've configured everything correctly).
+   * when proxying, add a `X-Forwarded-Proto` header with the original protocol (which should be `https` if you've configured everything correctly).

 The author's system does this via the following `/etc/nginx/sites-available/nvr.home.slamb.org` file: